 The average cost of pet snakes varies based on the species and scarcity of the morph that you intend to buy.
 You’ll also have to factor in the price of snake equipment, not to mention the ongoing cost of snake ownership.

-Between the initial outlay on a vivarium and everything in it, and the cost of the snake, the cost of snake ownership is at least $160 (budget setup).
+Between the initial outlay on a vivarium and everything in it, and the price of the snake, the cost of snake ownership is at least $160 (budget setup).
 Much depends on the size of the snake species and the quality of the equipment.

 How Much Do Pet Snakes Cost?